The Ultimate Guide to Accounts Receivable

 1. Use accounts receivable management software.

-There's no way to know whether or not you're managing accounts receivable effectively unless you track the right metrics, including your DSO, CEI, and more (we'll get into that later in this guide).
-With ongoing evaluation, you'll have the information necessary to formulate a winning collection strategy.
+There's no way to know whether you're managing accounts receivable effectively unless you track the right metrics including DSO, CEI, and more (covered later in this guide).
+With ongoing evaluation, you'll have the data needed to formulate a winning collections strategy.

-When a customer purchases something from you on credit, both of you should have a clear understanding of the relevant credit and collection policies at play.
-Be sure to write out and update the policies as necessary, ensuring customers are aware at every turn.
-This goes a long way in reducing confusion and fostering a positive customer service experience.
+When a customer purchases something on credit, both parties should have a clear understanding of the relevant credit and collection policies.
+Write out and update the policies as necessary, ensuring customers are aware at every turn.
+This reduces confusion and fosters a positive customer experience.

-When it comes to accounts receivable management, time is really of the essence.
-In fact, how quickly you send out an invoice is one of the most influential determinants of whether or not you'll get paid for it.
-Sending the invoice immediately after delivering or providing your product or service is always ideal.
-That way, customers will be less likely to dispute the payment or forget all about their interaction with you.
+When it comes to AR management, time is of the essence.
+How quickly you send an invoice is one of the most influential determinants of whether you'll get paid.
+Sending the invoice immediately after delivering your product or service is always ideal customers are less likely to dispute the payment or forget about the transaction.

-Records are extremely important to accounts receivable management.
-They are necessary for properly tracking outstanding bills and may be required during audits and for tax purposes.
-But that's not all; records may play a substantial part in the dispute resolution process.
-So, ensure that your records are always detailed and up to date.
+Records are critical to effective accounts receivable management.
+They're necessary for tracking outstanding balances, required during audits and for tax purposes, and essential during the dispute resolution process.
+Ensure your records are always detailed, accurate, and up to date.

 Benefits of Good Accounts Receivable Management